ashwinsk01/optimalsenseai/README.md

 Scan the QR code below with your phone to start a conversation with the OptimalSense AI assistant on WhatsApp.

 ![OptimalSense WhatsApp Demo](demoqr.png)

 ---

-## 🌟 **Solution Overview**

-Our AI Health Triage System is a cutting-edge, **multimodal healthcare assistant** designed specifically for UK residents.
-Built with advanced **Retrieval-Augmented Generation (RAG)** technology, it provides intelligent preliminary health assessments through WhatsApp, helping users navigate the NHS system efficiently and safely.

-### **🎯 Mission Statement**
-*To provide accessible, intelligent, and empathetic health guidance that helps UK residents get to the right NHS care quickly through smart questioning and evidence-based recommendations.*

----